knowit/snappysense/CONFIG.md

 	  -- after the last payload line.
 ```

 ## Re-provisioning

 It's important not to proliferate device IDs and certs too much, so save the config file and other
 key files for each device for use during future re-provisioning, should it become necessary.
+See
+also `aws-iot-backend/README.md` about this.

 ## Bulk provisioning (sketch; not implemented, but not hard)

-Note that the above method using `curl` to post text files is somewhat easily scriptable.
-The
+Note that the above method using `curl` to post text files is scriptable.
+The script could be given
-script would be given the name of the device and its network and IP address, would contact AWS to
+the name of the device and its network and IP address, would contact AWS to generate the necessary
-generate the necessary files, would create a configuration, and would upload it.
-The thing that's
+files, would create a configuration, and would upload it.
+The thing that's hardest to script is
-hardest to script is probably the connection to the device's AP.
+probably the connection to the device's access point.